Elevate the power of your work

 Every week, Iron Mountain provided a project status report and facilitated a meeting with all team managers.
 Each team shared their current status and received expectations for the next site.
 Bringing the teams together ensured consistency across the entire project and kept the lines of communication open.
 Challenges were discussed and resolved so that the teams would know what to do the next time they encountered the same obstacle.
 Executive sponsors gathered monthly to monitor performance and review project achievements.

 Working with Iron Mountain, the regional energy provider was able to implement a consistent methodology by bringing outdated records into compliance with current Records Management Policy.
 The Iron Mountain team consolidated and securely transported widespread records into three central locations, which freed up valuable field real estate.
-The project included categorizing and describing each record, assigning date ranges, and identifying departmental ownership to help employees quickly find specific records.
+The project included categorising and describing each record, assigning date ranges, and identifying departmental ownership to help employees quickly find specific records.

 Learn more about our Content Classification Service.